deerfieldgreen/daily-levels-painting/README.md

 # daily-levels-panting

-Updates daily range levels and save the pine script in daily_range_pine.txt We need to create a pine script for TradingView to "paint" the levels each day, to automated creating 8 levels by 8 symbols.
+-Updates daily range levels and save the pine script in daily_range_pine.txt -We need to create a pine script for TradingView to "paint" the levels each day, to automated creating 8 levels by 8 symbols.
-In tradingview, you add the script to the Pine Editor, Save and Add to Chart, as an indicator.
+-In tradingview, you add the script to the Pine Editor, Save and Add to Chart, as an indicator.

 ## Flow
 1) Receives webhook from QC